orenbenkiki/flameview/README.md

       --colors PALETTE      The color palette to use, subset of flamegraph.pl;
                             default: "hot", other choices: mem, io, red, green, blue, aqua, yellow, purple, orange
+      --strict              If specified, abort with an error on invalid input lines.
       --output HTML         The HTML file to write; default: "-", write to standard output
-      --version             Print the version information (0.1-b1) and exit
+      --version             Print the version information (0.1-b2) and exit

     INPUT: A flamegraph file.
 Each line must be in the format: